 Train strikes: All the dates in December 2022 and January 2023

-Britain is in the midst of its toughest run of rail strikes in years, as the country braces for further walk-outs later this month and unions brace to challenge strike reforms.
+Britain is in the midst of its toughest run of rail strikes in years, as the country braces for further walk-outs over the Christmas weekend and next month, and unions brace to challenge strike reforms.

-Workers have today started their second of 48-hour walk-out this week, in a move which slashes the number of services for many commuters keen to get back into the office.

-Rail staff are also due to strike from 6pm on Christmas Eve until 6am on December 27, and then again in January.
+Rail staff are due to strike from 6pm on Christmas Eve until 6am on December 27, and then again in January.
+This week, train drivers announced a fresh strike day in the new year as people return to work.
+Members of the drivers' union Aslef at 15 train companies will walk out on January 5, adding to action already planned by the RMT union that week, and meaning that train services will be crippled for a week.

 It comes amid signs that efforts to curb strike action could be thwarted, with trade unions this week winning permission to launch a legal challenge against Rishi Sunak's strike reforms.
 A judge will now scrutinise new laws to allow employers to hire agency workers during strikes.

-The failure to come to an agreement has plunged Britain into its biggest strikes to date in the dispute – effectively crippling the rail network for the best part of a week before Christmas, as well as in the days around Christmas and another week in the New Year.
+The failure to come to an agreement has plunged Britain into its biggest strikes to date in the dispute – effectively crippling the rail network for the best part of last week, as well as in the days around Christmas and another week in the new year.

 On the strike days outside of the Christmas walk-outs, trains will stop running between 2am on the strike day to 2am on the following day on strike days, causing two days of disruption.
 Rail passengers have also been warned that services could stop at lunchtime on Christmas Eve.